ajency/event-codes/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List your events anywhere by adding shortcodes to The Events Calendar Plugin (Free Version) by Modern Tribe.
+Most events plugins don't offer short codes (free) for displaying events.
+Event Codes can be used with The Events Calendar & other plugins.

 == Description ==